Suicide remains the leading cause of death for young people

 Walk 50km, 75km, 100km or a distance of your choice during October and raise vital funds to support young Western Australians.
 Wherever you live, whatever your ability, you can decide when and where to complete Walk with Me.

 You're welcome to complete the challenge in a way that works best for you.

 When and where is Walk with Me?

-Walk with Me is an online fitness challenge held during Mental Health Week from 8 to 15 October 2022.
+Walk with Me is an online fitness challenge held during October.
 You decide where and when to complete your challenge.

 Who is Youth Focus?

 Youth Focus exists to support young people who experience mental health challenges.
 We deliver services and programs for people aged 12 to 25, at no cost to the young person or their family.